United Center: History

 Both the Chicago Blackhawks and the Chicago Bulls play their home games at the arena with some of them on back-to-back nights.
 In the 2023–24 NBA season, the Bulls drew an average attendance of 20,624 in 41 home games, the highest in the NBA.
 The hardwood floor for the Bulls games is laid over the ice that the Blackhawks play on.
 The flooring is assembled like a puzzle and taken apart when the Blackhawks have a game.

 The Bulls and Blackhawks own and operate the United Center through the United Center Joint Venture (UCJV), a 50/50 partnership.
 It covers 960000 sqft on a 46-acre (19 ha) parcel, west of the Chicago Loop.
 The arena is the largest in the United States in size, though not in capacity.
 Its exterior bears a striking resemblance to that of Chicago Stadium.
-It seats 19,717 for ice hockey, 20,917 for basketball and up to 23,500 for concerts.
+It seats 19,717 for hockey, 20,917 for basketball and up to 23,500 for concerts.
 The United Center hosts over 200 events per year and has drawn over 20 million visitors since its opening.
 Attendance routinely exceeds seating capacity for Bulls and Blackhawks games.

 The Bulls opened their practice facility, The Advocate Center, located a block east of the United Center, in 2014.
 Advocate Health Care owns the naming rights to the facility.

 The Blackhawks opened their practice facility, Fifth Third Arena (formerly MB Ice Arena prior to 2019), located two blocks to the south of the United Center, in 2017.